CsillaFarkas/ParetoPick-R/README.md

 # Missing/Nice to have
 * color the points in scatterplot when selected in line plot
-* Plot last tab: quicker plotting somehow?
-* Plot last tab: parallel zoom across all maps
+* Plot last tab: quicker plotting somehow? parallel zoom across all maps?
 * Plot: currently only activated hrus, doesn't look great, if quicker we could do several next to each other
 * Front page some more explanation
 * Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities
-* Klaipeda: bigger collection of management and structural nswrm implemented in OPTAIN
+* Klaipeda: bigger collection of management vs. structural nswrm implemented in OPTAIN
 * Correlation Analysis: output largest accepted correlation, maybe in bold in table
 * deviations_step is currently the default value
 * explain the effects of high correlation
-* check if the selection of optima in Sydney's output is ordered the same way